subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ## Planning

-During the perception process described in the previous section, the prediction module is constantly getting trained as organism's go about their life, by making of the ground truth data coming out of the inference module.
-The preeiction module was originally designed to predict the next instant of what the world is going to look like, but in higher animals such as humans, it performs a very important additional function, i.e., that of planning.
+During the perception process described in the previous section, the prediction module is constantly getting trained as organisms go about their life, by making of the ground truth data coming out of the inference module.
+The prediction module was originally designed to predict the next instant of what the world is going to look like, but in higher animals such as humans, it performs a very important additional function, i.e., that of planning.
 During perception the brain is running closed loop, since its predictions are contantly being verified by real data.
 In contrast planning can be considered to be a process during which the prediction module runs open loop.
-In other words it generates a sequence of predictions, modulated by poetantial actions that the organism is planning to take.
+In other words it generates a sequence of predictions, modulated by potetantial actions that the organism is planning to take.
 Based on this, the organism can decide whether a particular sequence of actions is good enough to accomplish some task.
-The process by which they arrive at the right action sequence to use such that it results in success, is called planning.
+The process by which it arrives at the right action sequence such that it results in success, is called planning.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat118.png)